djagerif/comfort2mqtt/README.md

 * Timer Reports [1-64]
 * Responses [1-1024]

+**Note:** This Add-on was specifically developed for the Comfort II Ultra range of Alarm Systems with File System type `34`.
+Firmware as tested, is `7.201`.

 Copyright 2024 Ingo de Jager.
 Licensed under the GNU LGPL3+.
 For more details see `COPYING` and `COPYING.LESSER`.